Pizzan8t0r/Jest-Another-RPG/README.md

     -Build an entire application using object-oriented programming (OOP), separating data and functionality into different constructor functions.
     -Use modern ES6 class syntax to implement inheritance between classes.
-    -Verify that your code works as intended through automated tests using the Jest framework.
     -Take user input and use template literals to dynamically generate an entire HTML page directly from the command line.
     -Integrate constructor functions into your applications, adding structure to your code and reducing the amount of code you have to write.
     -Build entire applications using OOP, separating data and functionality into distinct constructor functions that can be composed together.